Harshg999/compose/sql-scratchpad/README.md

 API:

-Expect a running Hue on http://locahost:9000 with a hue/hue user and this ini setting:

-    [desktop]
-    cors_enabled=true
+Can be running Compose server or Hue on http://locahost:9000.